Personal history of invasive breast cancer

 Learn more about the anatomy of the breast.

-Personal history of Hodgkin’s disease or other cancers
+Personal history of Hodgkin’s disease (Hodgkin lymphoma) or other cancers

-A personal history of certain other cancers can increase the risk of breast cancer.
+People with a personal history of certain other cancers may have an increased risk of breast cancer.

-Women who had Hodgkin's disease in childhood or early adulthood have an increased risk of breast cancer [245-250].
-They are about 5-12 times more likely to get breast cancer than women who never had Hodgkin's disease [247].
+Women who had Hodgkin’s disease (Hodgkin lymphoma) in childhood or early adulthood have an increased risk of breast cancer [307-312].
+They are about 5-12 times more likely to get breast cancer than women who never had Hodgkin’s disease [308].

-By age 50, women who had Hodgkin's disease in childhood or early adulthood have about a 35 percent chance of developing breast cancer [248].
+By age 50, women who had Hodgkin’s disease in childhood or early adulthood have about a 35% chance of developing breast cancer [309].

-Women treated for Hodgkin's at later ages (even with radiation therapy) don't appear to have an increased risk of breast cancer [247].
+Women treated for Hodgkin’s at older ages (even with radiation therapy) don’t appear to have an increased risk of breast cancer [308].

 Ovarian cancer

-Women who have had ovarian cancer have an increased risk of breast cancer [27].
-This is likely due to genetic factors.
+Women who’ve had ovarian cancer have an increased risk of breast cancer [37].
+This is likely related to BRCA1 and BRCA2 (BRCA1/2) inherited gene mutations.

-Women who have an inherited BRCA1 or BRCA2 gene mutation have an increased risk of breast cancer and ovarian cancer [27,176].
+Women who have a BRCA1/2 inherited gene mutation have an increased risk of breast cancer and ovarian cancer [37-38].

 Other cancers

-Some rare gene mutations can lead to genetic syndromes that increase the risk of more than one type of cancer, including breast cancer.
+Some inherited gene mutations are linked to an increased risk of more than one type of cancer, including breast cancer.

-A personal history of another cancer (such as colon, thyroid or uterine cancer) that's related to a rare genetic syndrome can increase the risk of breast cancer [182,251-252].
+People with a personal history of another cancer (such as colon, endometrial or thyroid cancer) that is related to a rare genetic syndrome may have an increased risk of breast cancer [38,313].

 Learn more about inherited gene mutations.